 Prepare appropriate press releases to support media events related to breastfeeding support, education and promotion activities.
 Link with relevant nonprofit groups that can help organize media appearances.

-Participate in appropriate media events such as World Breastfeeding Week, Public Health Week and Nation's Nutritions Month.
+Participate in appropriate media events such as World Breastfeeding Week, Public Health Week and Nation's Nutrition Month.

 Conduct media-watch efforts to respond to both negative and positive portrayals of breastfeeding.